Combining Glass Cockpit and Analog

 Some schools do conduct a quick test-prep ground school, usually on one or two weekends.
 This type of ground school only teaches you the test.
 At American Air, you will receive thorough ground training that covers the other 50% of information you need to know to be safe that isn’t covered adequately in books and videos.
 You will also get to ask your instructor as many questions as you like while you are learning.
 This isn’t possible if you are watching a video or reading a book at home.
 Armed with all the knowledge you will gain in ground school at American Air, you will feel very confident and comfortable and enjoy your flying a lot more.

 Online ground school options

-Some of the ground school sessions can be taken one-on-one online live with your instructor – Steve Shaner using Skype.
+Some of the ground school sessions can be taken one-on-one online live with your instructor – Steve Shaner using Zoom.
 This option provides more convenience for those who travel or can’t get away from the office.

 Comprehensive check ride preparation

 All of the courses at American Air are designed to train and test you to a level well above that which is tested on the FAA check ride.
 This is the level we believe is necessary to make you a truly safe and confident pilot.
 Even though we aren’t just training you for a test, we recognize that some people have difficulty taking tests.
 The psychological atmosphere of the FAA check ride can seem intimidating and can distract you during the test.